-The Authority has combined debt financing and direct allocations of sales tax receipts to fulfill the commitment to capital over the last couple of years.
+The Authority has combined debt financing and direct allocations of sales tax receipts to fulfill the commitment to capital over the last decade.
 In 1995, the definition of contribution to capital was officially broadened to include the transfer to the Bond Retirement Fund.
 The Authority provided a contribution to capital equivalent to the minimum of 10 percent in 1998 through 2002.
 Growth in Authority-wide capital needs progressively increased this ratio between 2003 and 2008, from 11.4% to 14.3%.

-The contribution to capital increased to 18.0% in 2009 and we are budgeting a transfer of 18.8% in 2010.
-Capital expenditures for 2011 and 2012 must be reduced from current levels to hold around 19.0%.
-Capital requirements for 2010 were substantially reduced from the previous five-year plan.
-This same action will be needed in 2011 and 2012 in order to maintain a balance.
+In 2009, the contribution to capital increased to 18.0% and RTA budgeted a transfer of 18.8% in 2010.
+Capital expenditures for 2011 and 2012 must be held at current levels to remain at about 19.0%.
+In 2008, the budget for Capital requirements was reduced by 40% and then maintained at that level in 2009.
+Stimulus funds provided through ARRA in 2009 provided almost a years funding amount for shovel ready capital projects.
+RTA was able to utilize those funds effectively and catch up on needed infrastructure work.
+Capital requirements for 2010 were reduced from the 2008-2009 level.
+Unfortunately, our plan must be maintained at that level in 2011 and 2012 in order to keep our operating and capital budgets in balance.
 If current Sales Tax revenue will not support past levels of service, it also will not support past levels of capital expenditures.